-George Floyd, an African American in Minneapolis died on the 25th May after he was arrested and held down by an officer by way of neck.
+George Floyd, an African American in Minneapolis died on the 25th of May after he was arrested and held down by an officer by way of his neck.

 Derek Chauvin, one of the officers at the scene compressed Floyd’s neck with his leg, for a period of 8-9 minutes.

-George Floyd was later pronounced dead at hospital, with cause of death asphyxiation.
+George Floyd was later pronounced dead at the hospital, with the cause of death asphyxiation.

 Officers were called to the scene when an alleged $20 forgery was called in at a grocery store.

-It is not clear if there was any other evidence, or any evidence at all to have arrested George Floyd in the first place.
+It is unclear if there was any other evidence or any evidence, to have arrested George Floyd in the first place.